BiodataAnalysisGroup/miRNAtool/README.md

 source("script_mirs.R")
 ```

+## Additional scripts
+- `initial_script.R`: Contains the full code of the inital version of the project.
+There is no need to execute this file.

 ## Execution:
 - **Packages**: Make sure that every package loaded in **lines 20-31** inside the *script_mirs.R* is installed.
 The package **saveImageHigh** is basically **nikopech**'s tool, so you need to install it from [here](https://github.com/nikopech/saveImageHigh).
 - **Input**: The input parameters are specified inside the **input.yml** file.
 No need to specify parameters inside the main script.